Hot flashes, body aches, mood swings, weight gain.

 4. Add resistance—the right way!

-While mobility, stability and strengthening are a main part of the P.volve methodology, women in this group will benefit most with equipment that adds resistance such as the p.band, p.ball, heavy and light ankle bands and hand weights.
-Additionally, it is recommended that women also augment their exercise activities with heavier resistance weight training or light impact activities like stairs to maintain and build stronger bones.
+While mobility, stability and strengthening are a main part of the Pvolve methodology, women in this group will benefit most with equipment that adds resistance such as heavy and light hand weights, the p.band, p.ball, heavy ankle band, and light ankle band.

-The following programs from our on-demand platform were created with menopausal and post-menopausal women in mind and are recommended to help mitigate some of the effects of menopause:
+These Pvolve programs were created with menopausal and post-menopausal women in mind and are recommended to help mitigate some of the symptoms you may be feeling:

 - Pelvic Floor Strengthening: This one is for pelvic floor strengthening.
 The first workout in the series will help women identify what and where the pelvic floor muscles are and how to use them.
 From there, the series builds in intensity so that women discover how to use their pelvic floor in other programs on the streaming platform.